 The lifetime of your VHF license will depend on the country where it was issued.
 For example, the UK and South Africa have indefinitely valid licenses.
 Your license may need to be reviewed every five years in the USA, but the process is straightforward.

 However, it is important that you keep your details updated even if the license isn’t due for renewal.
 For example, if you move the radio into a new boat, you must transfer the MMSI number and reregister the details.

-🙋♂️ Will Your Radio Still Work Without An MMSI Number?
+Will Your Radio Still Work Without An MMSI Number?

-You may also wonder if your radio will still work without the MMSI number, and the answer is yes.
+Yes.
 Your radio telecommunications will work just fine.
 However, you won’t get the added safety and convenience functionality with DSC and AIS integration.